redarling/Libft-42/README.md

                 return (0);
         }

-5. Save and close, then type following commands:
+5. Save and close, then type the following commands:

         cc main.c libft.a